 The Akademie Schloss Solitude has 45 furnished live/work studios.
 The building also has a lecture hall, workshops, computer stations, a library, a cafeteria and additional public areas.
 Exhibitions, symposia, performances and other events take place primarily at the Akademie.
 The Akademie has used a renovated timbered barn on the castle grounds to host classical concerts since 2008 and also runs a project space on Römerstasse in Stuttgart's city center.

 The fellowship program is directed at artists up to 35 years old; older applicants need to have finished their studies not more than five years prior to applying.
 Students are ineligible.
 Between 50 and 70 live/work residencies are awarded every two years.
 In addition, projects and publications can be sponsored.

-Applications are accepted in the following disciplines: architecture (design, landscape architecture, urban architecture), visual arts (including performance art), performing arts (set design, dramatic writing, dramaturgy, musical theater, performance, directing, acting, dance), design (fashion, costumes, product and furniture design, visual communication), literature (essays, criticism, poetry, prose, translation), music/sound (Interpretation, sound installation, sound performance, composition) and video/film/new media (including video installation).
+Applications are accepted in the following disciplines: architecture (design, landscape architecture, urban architecture), visual arts (including performance art), performing arts (set design, dramatic writing, dramaturgy, musical theater, performance, directing, acting, dance), design (fashion, costumes, product and furniture design, visual communication), literature (essays, criticism, poetry, prose, translation), music/sound (Interpretation, sound installation, sound performance, composition) and time-based media (video, video installation, fiction and documentary).
 The art, science & business program is open to applicants from the science and business fields.